kangjin2014/JobAdvisor/README.md

        open the address http://localhost:9200 in the browser

 3. Run job matching module - This job will kick off two jobs: 1. download job postings from Indeed.
-2. Matching the job with the resume submitted by the user
+2. Matching the job with the resume submitted by the user # still working on this

        $ python -m job_matching